eweser/eweser-db/README.md

 ## ACL - Access Control, Privacy and Sharing

 Building on top of Matrix allows for advanced ACL features right out of the box.
 All ACL happens on the `room` level.
 Users can decide which apps or other users have read or write access to which rooms simply by using Matrix's built in privacy control features and by inviting or kicking out other users in the room.
+The exact mechanics for how to achieve this are still being worked out.
+See "App development strategy, user consent" below.

 ## User owned